-The Rotary Club of Truro, along with participating partners, are holding its 6th Bollywood night in Truro on Sept 28th, 2019 which includes dinner, dancing and a silent auction.
+The Rotary Club of Truro, along with participating partners, is holding its 6th Bollywood night in Truro on Sept 28th, 2019 which includes dinner, dancing, and a silent auction.

 “They had been in Canada for 35+ years and wanted to find a way to give back to the community.
 They had the concept for an East Indian Dinner and wanted Rotary to partner with them.
 We recommended to the board and they agreed to support.” says Gould.

 Rotary Board member, Anna Rutherford adds, “There will be a silent auction and the “White Plate Special”—which is essentially a silent auction for just restaurants in town…they donate gift cards and people bid!
 We do up the plates to display with all the restaurants that have donated.”
 You may have seen these plates coming up on local social media accounts, such as here on @trurorealestatelaw by Jane Gourley-Davis.